A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke started laughing aloud.
 He thought about the rivalry between Han and himself for Leia's affection during their fights against the Empire.

 "Han is devoted to my sister and the feeling is mutual.
 There is no force in the galaxy that can separate them.
-You will learn to appreciate his cocky behavior and the same goes for Leia.
+You will learn to appreciate his cocky behavior and the same goes for Leia's behavior as a diplomat.
 They complement each other in a great way.
 Stop worrying about your position.
 Look at Chewbacca who is a member of their union too."

 Luke felt much relief in the mind of his padawan.